sanctuarycomputer/food/README.md

 ### Deploying this project

-This project uses CirleCI.
-See this repo's issues for the latest.
+We deploy to production upon merging to `master`.
+This project is deployed to Vercel.